 Language Processing Disorder

-Language processing disorder may be the most important cognitive skill delay most people have never heard of.
-It is a language processing difficulty that undermines language mastery, the gateway to learning.
+Language processing disorder might be the most important cognitive skill delay you have never heard of.
+It is a language processing difficulty that undermines language mastery, the gateway to learning and reading.
 It affects:

 - Language — vocabulary, grammar, spelling